Ryan-Rong-24/ASL-to-Eng/README.md

 # ASLtoEng
-Translating real time video of American Sign Language (ASL) to English by Audible Motion
+Translating real time video of American Sign Language (ASL) to English by Audible Motion.

 ## How it works
 We use a pretrained solution (mediapipe) to detect landmarks of the person from the video.
 These landmarks are then stacked into a frame stack and passed to a LSTM model to learn the ASL motion.
 Finally, the model produces the English translation.